andre-nguyen/utiasASRL.github.io/_pages/vtr3.md

 # Extension Plan
-Below is a list of features that we are currently working in.
-If you have encountered any other issues while running VT&R 3, feel free to create a new issue on our [Github page](https://github.com/utiasASRL/vtr3/issues).
-If you have any specific feature request, please directly contact us at vtr3@robotics.utias.utoronto.ca.
+Below is a list of features that we are currently working on.
+If you have encountered any other issues while running VT&R3, feel free to create a new issue on our [GitHub page](https://github.com/utiasASRL/vtr3/issues).
+If you have any specific feature request, please directly contact us at vtr@robotics.utias.utoronto.ca.

-## Pathtracker Overhaul
+## Path-Tracker Overhaul
 In recent testing we have noticed some sub-optimal path tracking behavior under niche conditions.
-We will not be addressing these individual bugs immediately as in the near future we will be rewriting the current path tracker to implement constrained model predictive control associated with upcoming research.
+We will not be addressing these individual bugs immediately as in the near future we will be re-writing the current path tracker to implement constrained model predictive control associated with upcoming research.

-## Radar Version of VT&R
+## RaDAR VT&R
-We ae working on enabling Radar-based localization in VT&R in the upcoming release.
+We are working on enabling RaDAR-based localization in VT&R in the upcoming release.

-## Support for ZED stereo camera
+## Support for ZED Stereo Camera
-We are currently working towards enabling support for ZED stereo camera in our VT&R framework.
+We are currently working towards enabling Support for ZED Stereo Camera in our VT&R framework.
 More detailed instructions on how to set up ZED camera and other sensors will be added to this [wiki page](https://github.com/utiasASRL/vtr3/wiki/Setting-Up-VTR3-with-a-New-Sensor-or-Robot).

-# Gallery of Robots that use VT&R
+# Gallery of Robots that Use VT&R
 Below are all the robots that use our framework.

 <img width="660" height="515" src="../images/collaborators.png">